- 2 bunches Swiss chard

 - 1 cup (4 ounces) crumbled feta cheese

-- 1/4 cup coarsely Diamond of California Chopped Walnuts, toasted
+- 1/4 cup coarsely chopped walnuts, toasted

 - Cut stems from chard; coarsely chop stems and leaves separately.
 Fill a Dutch oven with water; bring to a boil.
 Add chard leaves.
 Return to a boil; cook for 1-2 minutes or just until tender.
 Drain and rinse in cold water; set aside.